johns95nf/C-OpSys-Assignments/README.md

 # C-OpSys-Assignments
-Assignments given in CPS 470: Introduction to Operating Systems
+### Assignments given in CPS 470: Introduction to Operating Systems

-All assignments are written in the C programming language.
+All assignments are written in the C programming language

 Requirements:
   - Must compile